Charles Henry Oldfather: Parentage

 Oldfather's parents, Jeremiah and Felicia, were missionaries in Persia for 19 years.
-They emigrated to the United States when Charles was aged two years.
+They immigrated to the United States when Charles was aged two years.
 His father was born in Farmsberg, Ohio in 1842 and his mother was from Covington, Indiana.

 Life

 Oldfather received a bachelor's degree from Hanover College, Indiana.
-After three years in a seminary, Oldfather went to the University of Munich for two years and then became an instructor at the Syrian Protestant College where he taught until 1914.
+After three years in a seminary, Oldfather went to the Ludwig-Maximilians-Universität München for two years and then became an instructor at the Syrian Protestant College where he taught until 1914.
 In 1914, Oldfather married Margaret Kinsey McLelland, the niece of journalist David Graham Phillips.
 They had three children.

 Oldfather was then appointed Professor of Classics at Hanover College where he taught for two years before moving to Wabash College, Indiana in 1916 to teach Greek and Ancient History for 10 years.
 While he was at Wabash College, Oldfather was awarded a PhD from the University of Wisconsin.
 In 1926, Oldfather was appointed Professor of Ancient History at the University of Nebraska.
 He was appointed Chair of the History Department in 1929.
 In 1932, Oldfather became Dean of the College of Arts and Sciences.
 He remained at the University of Nebraska until he retired in 1951.
 He died in 1954 from a heart ailment.